Last updated : Sunday, 30 June 2024

 Hambleton Football Combination History

-Before the start of 1976/77 numbers grew to 16 clubs, now all affiliated to the County FA and the Combination also affiliated.
+Before the start of 1976/77 numbers grew to 16 clubs, now all affiliated to the County FA with the Combination also affiliated.
 Sadly one potential new club was turned down as clubs wanted a game every week with no free weekends.

 The leading clubs in the earliest years included New Inn, Hunton (AKA Bolton Arms, Leyburn), Cowtons (from East Cowton), Traders Association from Catterick (later Catterick Royal British Legion) and Bedale Young Farmers.